 What is a Cub Scout Scholarship?
-Scholarships are financial assistance for Scouts to attend any of our council’s camps.
+Scholarships are financial assistance for Scouts to attend some of our council’s cub camps.
 Go to the Scholarships page for more details.

 Do I need to complete a BSA Annual Health Form – Go to the Health and Safety page for information.

 What should we leave at home?
 Leave all valuable and sentimental items at home, including games, computers, phones, special gifts from family members, etc. If you’d hate to lose it, don’t bring it!
 As always, you cannot bring alcohol, fireworks, or other BSA-prohibited items in camp.
 See Camp Rules for a more comprehensive list.

 Do I need extra money?
 No, but there will be a Trading Post to buy goodies.
 The schedule will let you know when it is open.

 Who do I contact with program and advancement questions?
 Quinn Ryan at Quinn.Ryan@scouting.org

 Who do I contact with registration, payment, and scholarship questions?
 Debi Geiger at Debi.Geiger@scouting.org